-When travelling on a budget, it’s difficult to manage both diet and
+Unfortunately, when travelling on a budget, it’s difficult to manage both diet and exercise.

 The challenge of both diet and exercise while travelling is that it can take away from fully experiencing a place.
 By managing our diet, we omit certain foods that we want to eat.
 By incorporating a diverse range of exercise, we take time away from doing other things.